Internal Development

 Some real-world use-cases and associated benchmarks.

-That is why WTX has an enforced Error enum size of 24 bytes that will hopefully get smaller in future and that is also the reason why WTX has so many bare variants.
+That is why WTX has an enforced Error enum size of 16 bytes and that is also the reason why WTX has so many bare error variants.

 Profiling